 Muslim Link reserves the right to reject submissions on the following basis:

 The submission is partisan in that it promotes one political parties’ position on an issue and criticizes another political party’s position without allowing for any response from the other political party.
-An exception to this could be made for submissions to our Opinions Section depending on the intent of the piece.
+An exception to this could be made for submissions to our Voices Section depending on the intent of the piece.

 Respect for Diverse Readership